jereid27/Tattoo-Supply-Store/README.md

 Change: created a method that returns the html file failure.

 ## Step G.

+### Prompt:
 G.  Modify the parts to track maximum and minimum inventory by doing the following:
 •  Add additional fields to the part entity for maximum and minimum inventory.
 •  Modify the sample inventory to include the maximum and minimum fields.
 •  Add to the InhousePartForm and OutsourcedPartForm forms additional text inputs for the inventory so the user can set the maximum and minimum values.
 •  Rename the file the persistent storage is saved to.
 •  Modify the code to enforce that the inventory is between or at the minimum and maximum value.

+### Changes:

+File: Part.java -- Lines: 32-33

+Changes: Initialized minInv.

+File: Part.java -- Lines: 35-36

+Changes: Initialized maxInv.

+File: Part.java -- Lines: 46-49

+Changes: Created a constructor with minInv and maxInv as parameters.

+File: Part.java -- Lines: 112-122

+Changes: Created getters and setters for the new variables maxInv and minInv.

+File: BootStrapData.java -- Lines: 61-62

+Changes: Set minInv and maxInv for the first sample inventory item.

+File: BootStrapData.java -- Lines: 71-72

+Changes: Set minInv and maxInv for the second sample inventory item.

+File: BootStrapData.java -- Lines: 81-82

+Changes: Set minInv and maxInv for the third sample inventory item.

+File: BootStrapData.java -- Lines: 91-92

+Changes: Set minInv and maxInv for the fourth sample inventory item.

+File: BootStrapData.java -- Lines: 101-102

+Changes: Set minInv and maxInv for the fifth sample inventory item.

+File: InhousePartForm.html -- Lines: 26-30

+Changes: Created two text fields, one for minInv and the other for maxInv.

+File: OutsourcedPartForm.html -- Lines: 25-29

+Change: Created two text fields, one for minInv and the other for maxInv.

+File: mainscreen.html -- Lines: 59-60

+Change: Changed padding on the search boxes to create more room for the newly added columns.

+File: mainscreen.html -- Lines: 174-175

+Change: Added Minimum Inventory and Maximum Inventory Table Headers.

+File: mainscreen.html -- Lines: 184-185

+Change: Added in two <td> tags for minInv and maxInv.

+In user folder: changed database name to spring-boot-rename.

+File: application.properties -- Line: 6

+Change: updated database name to spring-boot-rename.

+File: Part.java -- Lines: 141-143

+Change: Created a method that checks if the inventory is within minInv and maxInv.

+File: AddOutsourcedPartController.java -- Lines: 42-46

+Change: added an if statement that returns a message if part.validRangeLimit() is false.

+File: AddInhousePartController.java -- Lines: 42-45

+Changes: added an if statement that returns a message if part.validRangeLimit() is false.

 ## Step H.
 H.  Add validation for between or at the maximum and minimum fields.
 The validation must include the following: